Froxcey/Froxcey/lang_tier.md

 **DISCLAIMER: THIS IS NOT RANKING OF GOOD AND BAD OF LANGUAGES!**

-Different languages trades simplicity of resource management with performance, and this tier list simply categorizes languages based on features of their implementations.
-A well written JIT app can run faster than a poorly written assemply code.
+Different languages trade simplicity of resource management with performance, and this tier list simply categorizes languages based on features of their implementations.
+A well written JIT app can run faster than a poorly written assembly code.
 Languages are only tools, and theoretical performance is not everything.
-It is up to developers to utilise their tools to disect tasks.
 The languages in each categories are not listed in any particular order.
 I ain't expert in every language, so please let me know if I made a mistake.

 ## S: Machine code